DianaKahar/Data_management4/README.md

 # CONCLUSION

 This project was able to answer all the objectives that was required and also provide valueble insights on 100k Movielens dataset.
+Calculation on the average rating for each movie, helps gain insight on how well received each of the movies are among the users.
+Identification on the top 10 movies with the highest average rating which reveals the movie that can be considered the best in terms of user satisfaction.
+From the project, we are also able to identify the users demographic of users age, gender and occupation.
+Using Apache Spark and Apache Cassandra showcase the capability to handle large data for processing and scaling.
+In summary, the MovieLens Analysis project provides a comprehensive view of movie ratings, user preferences, and demographic insights, which are crucial for enhancing user satisfaction and driving business strategies in the movie and entertainment industry.